digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 ### Verify the Configuration

->Checking configurations 2 hosts with TLS termination and ACME protocol in this setup. test.kubenuggets.dev and echo.kubenuggets.dev are binding directly ambassador gateway.
+>Checking configurations 2 hosts with TLS termination and ACME protocol in this setup. test.mandrakee.xyz and echo.mandrakee.xyz are binding directly ambassador gateway.
 Because of that, having been a map between hosts and ambassador gateways helps clients for using ambassador tls and gateway technologies.
-When you ping test.kubenuggets.dev, or echo.kubenuggets.dev on the terminal, you can see that it is routing ambassador endpoints.
+When you ping test.mandrakee.xyz, or echo.mandrakee.xyz on the terminal, you can see that it is routing ambassador endpoints.
 After that, the ambassador is using the mapping feature for mapping target endpoints.

 ```
 ~ kg host -A
 NAMESPACE    NAME                                HOSTNAME                            STATE   PHASE COMPLETED   PHASE PENDING   AGE
 ambassador   charming-galileo-913.edgestack.me   charming-galileo-913.edgestack.me   Ready                                     13h
-default      example-host                        test.kubenuggets.dev                Ready                                     18h
+default      example-host                        test.mandrakee.xyz                  Ready                                     18h
-default      example2-host                       echo.kubenuggets.dev                Ready                                     9m19s
+default      example2-host                       echo.mandrakee.xyz                  Ready                                     9m19s
 ```
 > Checking  2 independent mappings.
 Please be sure mapping is correct such as source host etc.